MiquelVillarroya/Project-I---Pamtumaca-Studios-Bubble-Bobble-/README.md

 Our Project is a tribute to the arcade game Bubble Bobble, released in 1986 by TAITO.
 Bubble Bobble is a platform game where the two main characters, Bub and Bob, have to surpass all the levels killing the enemies with their bubbles to rescue their girlfriends.

-CONTOLS:
+CONTROLS:
 Move right                - Right arrow
 Move left                 - Left arrow
 Jump                      - Up arrow
 Shot  Bubble              - Space
 Alternate Fullscreen      - F
 Return to the menu        - Esc

+DEBUG:
+Alternate colliders       - F1
 God Mode                  - F3
+Pass to different levels  - 1,2,3,4
 Force Win                 - 9
-Pass to different levels  - 1,2,3,4

 Spawn ZenChan          -   6
 Spawn Monsta           -   7